English and Creative Writing (ENGL)

 A history of rhetorical studies and a survey of major schools of thought, with emphasis on the practice of teaching writing.
 Includes study of grammar and the history of the English language.

-Introduction to the practice of professional communication and document design for public audience.
+Introduction to the practice of professional communication and document design for public audiences.
 Students learn to shape writing and apply visual strategies to create user-centered documents in multiple genres.
 Includes off-campus work with community partners and training in advanced design software.
+Intended for students from many disciplines.

 Required of all senior English majors.
 Rotating seminars in special themes and literary figures.
 Sample topics include Violence in Early Modern Drama, Melville, and Literature and Ethics.
 Must be taken at Guilford College.